noir-lang/noir/docs/docs/noir/standard_library/meta/struct_def.md

 #include_code add_generic noir_stdlib/src/meta/struct_def.nr rust

-Adds an generic to the struct.
+Adds a generic to the struct.
 Returns the new generic type.
 Errors if the given generic name isn't a single identifier or if the struct already has a generic with the same name.